Harcourt Butler Technical University: Alumni

 HBTU alumni are popularly known as Harcourtians.
-They have been known so for a long time, are fond of the legacy of their alma mater, and mutually share a strong identity.

-The alumni have considerable representation in the cadres of central government services (UPSC, SSC, etc.), PSUs, banks, CSIR institutes, state-government services (UPPSC, UKPSC, etc.), and provincial corporations like state-PWDs, metro-rail corps (DMRC, UPMRC, etc.), utility corps (UPPCL, UPJN, etc.), development units (DDA, UPSIDC, etc.), and many more.
-They are also successfully working in the private sector firms, including all prominent MNCs.
+The alumni have a considerable representation in the cadres of central government services (UPSC, SSC, etc.), PSUs, banks, CSIR institutes, state-government services (UPPSC, UKPSC, etc.), and provincial corporations like state-PWDs, metro-rail corps (DMRC, UPMRC, etc.), utility corps (UPPCL, UPJN, etc.), development units (DDA, UPSIDC, etc.), and many more.
+They are also working in the private sector firms, including all prominent MNCs.

 Many alumni also go to IITs, IIMs, IISc, or foreign colleges for further education.
 Alumni of batches till 1990 often worked and settled abroad.
 There is also a HBTU Alumni Association North America (HANA), a non-profit registered in New Jersey.

 OBA

 Old Boys' Association was the first alumni association of HBTI, founded in the early 1930s, and referred to as "OBA, HBTI".
 In 1936, the sugar section was separated as an institute named IIST, but the association kept representing both.
 After IIST was renamed NSI in 1957, the joint alumni association was renamed "OBA, HBTI & NSI" to reflect the change.
 When NSI moved to its own campus in 1963, the association still carried on its activities across both campuses.
 The industrialist Gujarmal Modi used to be one of the patrons of OBA.
 However, the joint association was ultimately broken in 1971, and was again called "HBTI OBA".
 The association's activities declined after late 1970s.